Forget Kante - Kovacic is the key to Chelsea's top-four hopes | Goal.com

 Still, Lampard has been understandably buoyed by the impressive cup win over runaway league leaders Liverpool.

-Ross Barkley put in his best performance of the season so far, while 18-year-old Billy Gilmour was the star of the show, walking away with the man of the match award thanks to midfield masterclass that drew praise from one of the Scot's childhood idols, Cesc Fabregas.
+Ross Barkley put in his best performance of the season so far, while 18-year-old Billy Gilmour was the star of the show, walking away with the man-of-the-match award thanks to a midfield masterclass that drew praise from one of the Scot's childhood idols, Cesc Fabregas.

 "Hopefully, Kova is back and fit for the weekend."

-That now seems unlikely, with Lampard subsequently admitting that Kovacic's Achilles problems looks "worse" than Willian's.
+That now seems unlikely, with Lampard subsequently admitting that Kovacic's Achilles problem looks "worse" than Willian's.

-He will be praying that's not the cause, though.
-Of all of the players currently struggling with injuries at Chelsea, Kovacic is the one that Lampard needs back in his starting line-up soon as possible.
+He will be praying that's not the case, though.
+Of all the players currently struggling with injuries at Chelsea, Kovacic is the one that Lampard needs back in his starting line-up as soon as possible.